iagoleal/iagoleal.github.io/content/posts/sampling-probabilities.md

 ==========

 Very well, today's journey has come to an end.
-I hope you had fun exploring how a seemly strange problem in statistics could be reduced to a geometrical problem about symmetries.
+I hope you had fun exploring how a seemingly strange problem in statistics could be reduced to a geometrical problem about symmetries.
 I know that I did.